calvinckho/capacitor-jitsi-meet/README.md

 # Jitsi Meet Capacitor Plugin for Ionic Apps

-This plugin is used to make video calls using Jitsi video platform (https://meet.jit.si) on iOS and Android using Capacitor.
+This Ionic Capacitor plugin is created to make video calls through the free, open-sourced Jitsi video platform (https://meet.jit.si) on iOS and Android.

 ## iOS Compatible Versions